Atrial Septal Defect (ASD) in Children

 - Racing or fluttering heartbeat (palpitations)

 Key points about atrial septal defect in children

-- An atrial septal defect is an opening in the wall dividing the 2 upper chamber of the heart.
+- An ASD is an opening in the wall dividing the 2 upper chambers of the heart.

 - Atrial septum defects range from small to large.

 - Small atrial septum defects may close on their own.